exakat/exakat-docs/Reference/Rules/Interfaces/UndefinedInterfaces.rst

 Undefined Interfaces
 ++++++++++++++++++++

-  Some typehints or ``instanceof`` that are relying on undefined interfaces or classes.
-They will always return false.
+  Some types or ``instanceof`` that are relying on undefined interfaces or classes: the validation of the type will always fail and return false.
 Any condition based upon them are dead code.

 .. code-block:: php